United Rugby Championship: By country

+By season and team : URC era

+In four seasons of the United Rugby Championship, twelve of the sixteen teams have reached the play-offs at least once, the exceptions being Zebre Parma, Cardiff Rugby, Dragons and Lions.
+In contrast, Bulls, Glasgow Warriors, Leinster, Munster and Stormers have yet to miss the knock-out rounds.

 'Perfect Seasons' and League-Europe 'doubles'

-Only one team has achieved the feat of winning every match during a season of the competition, Leinster Rugby, who have achieved the 'perfect season' twice; 2001-02 and 2019-20.
+Only one team has achieved the feat of winning every match during a season of the competition, Leinster Rugby, who have achieved the 'perfect season' twice; 2001–02 and 2019–20.

 Leinster are also the only team from the competition to achieve a domestic and European double, winning a 'minor double' with the 2012–13 Pro12 title and the 2012–13 European Challenge Cup, before claiming the 'full double' of the 2017–18 Pro14 and the 2017–18 European Rugby Champions Cup.

-The Champions Cup has been won by URC clubs on seven occasions, Leinster 4 times, Munster twice and Ulster once.
-The Challenge Cup has come back to the league three times, once with Leinster and twice with Cardiff Rugby.
+URC clubs have won the Champions Cup on seven occasions, Leinster four times, Munster twice and Ulster once.
+The Challenge Cup has come back to the league four times, once with Leinster, twice with Cardiff Rugby and once with Sharks.